Irev-Dev/cadhub/api/src/docker/README.md

 ```
 sls deploy
 ```
-But Kurt Hutten credentials for deployment, though if you wanted to set your own account you could deploy to that if you wanted to test.
+But [Kurt Hutten](https://github.com/Irev-Dev) is the only one with credentials for deployment atm, though if you wanted to set your own account you could deploy to that if you wanted to test.

-## testing changes locally
+## Testing changes locally

 You'll need to have Docker installed